Stately quadrille

 The stately quadrille is the name given to set of constantly shifting alliances between the great powers of Europe during the 18th century.
 The ultimate objective was to maintain the balance of power in Europe to stop any one alliance or country becoming too strong.
 It takes its name from the quadrille, a dance in which the participants constantly swap partners.

 The most widely cited instance was in 1756, when Britain and Austria abandoned their 25-year-long Anglo-Austrian Alliance and instead made new alliances with their former enemies, Prussia and France, respectively.
 That was known as the Diplomatic Revolution.

 Background

 Shifting alliances had long been a factor in European politics and were often regarded as responses to shifting power and threat.
 During the 16th century and the early 17th century, much of the emphasis in European politics had been on restricting the power of the Habsburgs in Spain and the Holy Roman Empire.

 Under the reign of Louis XIV, France replaced the Habsburgs as the dominant power in Europe.
-France's rising power was challenged by the Europe-wide League of Augsburg in the Nine Years' War 1688-97.
+France's rising power was challenged by the Europe-wide League of Augsburg in the Nine Years' War (1688–97).
 After a Bourbon monarch ascended to the Spanish throne, the League of Augsburg fought the French and Spanish in the War of the Spanish Succession, from 1702 to 1713, in an effort to restore the Habsburgs in Spain.
-The conflict resulted in Philip V remaining on the throne.
+The conflict resulted in Philip V remaining on the throne, although Spain lost its European empire.